onthelink-nl/scripts/README.md

 <b><h2 align="center">==================================================</h2></b>

 ## READ BEFORE USING!!!
 (VERY IMPORTANT)
-BEFORE RUNNING THIS WINE INSTALLER DO THE FOLLOWING THINGS:
+_*IF THERE ARE NO FILES IN THERE OR YOU ARE NOT RUNNING CHROME OS THEN THIS ISN'T NECESSARY*_ BEFORE RUNNING THIS WINE INSTALLER DO THE FOLLOWING THINGS:
 Do: `cd /etc/apt/sources.list.d/`
 Do: `sudo vim cros.list` (or whatever it is called on your chromebook)